 Animals are attracted to the smell of feces.
-If you leave toilet paper lying around, you might get some unwanted visitors in your campsite.
+If you leave toilet paper lying around after pooping outside, you might get some unwanted visitors in your campsite.
+The last thing you want is a potentially dangerous wildlife encounter that was caused by used toilet paper around camp.

 Pack it in, pack it out.
-Toilet paper can take a long time to decompose—especially if you are hiking in an extremely dry climate, like the desert.
+Toilet paper can take a long time to decompose—especially if you are hiking in an extremely dry climate, like the desert — which is why you should pack it out rather than burying it.
 Animals, including your dog that you share a tent with, can also dig it up.
-Nothing like getting a nice wet kiss from your dog after it’s chewed up poo-covered toilet paper.
+Nothing like getting a nice wet kiss from your dog after it’s chewed up poo-covered toilet paper – yuck!

 Special thanks to reader, Jeff M, from Michigan for providing these additional thoughts.
-Now let’s get to the important part, how to minimize your impact by pooping in the woods like a pro.
+Now let’s get to the important part, how to poop outside like a pro.

-Pooping in the woods is easy as long as you have the right tools.
+Pooping outside is easy as long as you have the right tools.
 First, you need a small shovel, also called a trowel.
-Here is a trowel that is ultra-light, another that is ultra-cheap.
-I carry my trowel in a ziplock bag, along with my clean TP and some hand-sanitizer.
-Then you’ll need a second ziplock bag to carry your used toilet paper (see step 4).
+Here is a trowel that is ultra-light.
+I carry my trowel in a ziplock bag, along with my clean TP and some hand sanitizer.
+Then you’ll need a second ziplock bag to carry your used toilet paper (see step #4).
+It is important to always keep your poop tool kit in your hiking bag – even on shorter hikes, you never know when nature will call, and it’s best to be prepared.

 Step 2: Dig a Cathole

-When looking for a spot to poop, this is what you are looking for:
+When looking for a spot to poop outside, this is what you are looking for:

 - Private and off the trail